treeverse/lakeFS/docs/README.md

 Please see [the contributing guide](contributing.md) for details on contributing to lakeFS in general.

-📝  Notice! lakeFS documentation is written using Markdown. make sure to familiarize yourself with the [Markdown Guide](https://www.markdownguide.org/basic-syntax/#heading-best-practices).
+📝  Notice! lakeFS documentation is written using Markdown.
+Make sure to familiarize yourself with the [Markdown Guide](https://www.markdownguide.org/basic-syntax/#heading-best-practices).

 Customizing the lakeFS docs site should follow the following guidelines: [Just The Docs Customization](https://just-the-docs.github.io/just-the-docs/docs/customization/) and style-guide.

 ### lakeFS Style Guide:
 * Don't use unnecessary tech jargon or vague/wordy constructions - keep it friendly, not condescending.
-* Be inclusive and welcoming - use gender-neutral words and pronouns when talking about abstract people like developers).
+* Be inclusive and welcoming - use gender-neutral words and pronouns when talking about abstract people like users and developers.
 * Replace complex expressions with simpler ones.
 * Keep it short - 25-30 words max per sentence.
 Otherwise, your readers might get lost on the way.
 * Use active voice instead of passive.
 For example: This feature can be used to do task X. vs. You can use this feature to do task X. The second one reads much better, right?
 * You can explain things better by including examples.
 Show, not tell.
 Use illustrations, images, gifs, code snippets, etc.
 * Establish a visual hierarchy to help people quickly find the information they need.
-Use text formatting to create levels of title and subtitle (such as h1 to h6 headings in HTML).
+Use text formatting to create levels of title and subtitle (such as `#` to `######` markdown headings).
+The title of every page should use the topmost heading `#`; all other headings on the page should use lower headers `##` to `######`.

 ### Test your changes locally